From the ancient past comes the oldest form of Indian classical music.

 The clients who commissioned my Contrabass Tamburas were not so concerned with portability and wanted to bathe in the harmonics of a much longer string.
 It is in recognition of them that I dubbed this instrument the "Dhrupad Tambura" and built it with a 42" string length.

-You can see the Dhrupad Tambura is built in exactly the same manner as the Personal Tambura®, just larger.
+The Dhrupad Tambura is built in exactly the same manner as the Personal Tambura®, just larger.